Georgia Diagnostic and Classification State Prison: Use of pentobarbital

-29th inmate to be executed by lethal injection in the State of Georgia and the 52nd convicted murderer to be executed since 1976.

 Scheduled and stayed executions

 Condemned murderer Marcus Ray Johnson was scheduled to be executed exactly two weeks after Troy Anthony Davis in the same execution chamber.
 Johnson was scheduled to be executed on Wednesday, October 5 at 7 pm ET.
 On Tuesday, October 4, 2011, Dougherty County Superior Court Judge Willie Lockett halted the execution amid discovery evidence presented to the defense by Law Enforcement.
 The judge ruled that further DNA testing should be completed on the new evidence prior to the execution moving forward.
 The Dougherty County Superior Court ordered the execution of convicted murderer Marcus Ray Johnson.
 The court ordered the Georgia Department of Corrections to carry out the execution on a date between November 19–26, 2015.
 Commissioner Homer Bryson has set the date for Thursday, November 19, at the Georgia Diagnostic and Classification Prison in Jackson at 7 p.m.
 Johnson was convicted in 1998 for the murder of Angela Sizemore and executed on November 19, 2015.
 Johnson was the 36th inmate put to death by lethal injection.

 The Paulding County Superior Court ordered the execution of convicted murderer Nicholas Cody Tate.
-The Court ordered the Georgia Department of Corrections to carry out the execution on a date between January 31, 2012 and February 7, 2012.
+The Court ordered the Georgia Department of Corrections to carry out the execution on a date between January 31, 2012, and February 7, 2012.
 Former Commissioner Brian Owens has set the date for January 31, 2012 at the Georgia Diagnostic and Classification Prison in Jackson at 7:00 p.m.
 Tate was convicted of the 2001 murder of Chrissie Williams and her 3-year-old daughter, Katelyn Williams.
 Approximately two hours prior to the scheduled 7 PM execution on 31-January-2012, a judge issued a stay of execution.
 Tate reversed course and decided to fight the state in a move that could delay his execution for years, said Lauren Kane, a spokeswoman for Georgia Attorney General Sam Olens.
 "He apparently decided he wanted to appeal," Kane added.
 Tate was originally convicted of the 2001 murder of a mother and her toddler daughter during a home invasion.